Skip to main content

 This is evidenced by increased levels of factors like fibrinogen and decreased levels of anticoagulant proteins.
 This shift in balance is a primary driver of the increased VTE risk observed in some HRT studies.

 The inflammatory cascade is similarly influenced.
 Testosterone deficiency in men is associated with elevated levels of pro-inflammatory cytokines such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
-These cytokines contribute to and directly promote vascular inflammation.
+These cytokines contribute to insulin resistance and directly promote vascular inflammation.
 Restoring testosterone to physiologic levels can attenuate this inflammatory state.

 Conversely, the sharp decline in estrogen during menopause removes a powerful anti-inflammatory signal, contributing to the chronic, low-grade inflammation that characterizes aging and is a known accelerator of cardiovascular disease.
 This inflammatory state is measurable through biomarkers like high-sensitivity C-reactive protein (hs-CRP), which is often elevated in individuals with hormonal imbalances.